*Supported on OnSign TV App for Android 4.2.0+ and Windows App 9.1.1+

 - Destination: Region 2, as we want the menu to change.

-- When playing: As the next button belongs to the “menu 1”, set the action to be carried out only when “Menu 1” is playing.
+- When playing: As the "next" button belongs to menu 1, set the action to be carried out only when “menu 1” is playing.

-The next button will lead to the second menu.
-Next, we need to add filters to all actions that are already set for menu 1 buttons.
-Set "Menu 1" for "When playing" field.
-This will avoid that content from menu 2 is displayed when we click a button from the menu 1.
+The "next" button will now lead to the second menu.
+Next, we need to add filters to all actions that are already set for the menu 1 buttons.
+Set "menu 1" for the "When playing" field.
+This will avoid that content from menu 2 is shown when we click a button from menu 1.

-At last, configure the back button on the bottom for changing the menu again.
+At last, configure the "back" button on the bottom for changing the menu back again.

-- Tip: If you are replacing medias on a screen zone, set long display durations if you want the user to navigate freely through the content.
-If you let a shorter time duration, it might happen that the user is interrupted while reading the text.
+Tip: If you replace media items on a screen zone, set long display durations if you want the user to navigate freely through the content.
+If you keep a shorter time duration, it might happen that the user is interrupted while reading the text.